-ChannelNameCantHaveRegex (Optional) A regular expression to limit the channels that are to retrieve content (messages, attachments, and files) from
+ChannelNameCantHaveRegex (Optional) A regular expression to limit the channels that are whether to retrieve content (messages, attachments, and files) from Slack private channels.

 ProcessGroups (Optional, default true).
-A Boolean value that specifies whether to retrieve content (messages, attachments, and files) from
+A Boolean value that specifies whether to retrieve content (messages, attachments, and files) from Slack direct message channels.

-Slack private channels.